 This is unfortunately an all-too-common occurrence for widows.
 In a time of great financial uncertainty, they are often preyed upon by unscrupulous annuity salespeople looking to make a 10% commission.

-Advice for widows who want to avoid getting sold a bad annuity
+How to avoid getting sold a bad annuity

 - Don’t be afraid to take control of timing.
 Like we said, the agent is always going to want to “close the deal” as soon as possible.
 You are the one who dictates how fast this process goes.
 Don’t feel you need to make this decision according to their timeframe; and if your attempts to slow down the process are met with resistance, this may not be the right relationship for you.